DigitalTibetan/DigitalTibetan/docs/digital_dharma_is_fragile.md

 Dharma content is precious.
 In order to make it possible to maintain it, **separate between _presentation_ and _information_**.
 If you say: I need to work with this and that tool, because otherwise it looks bad, then you focus on _presentation_, and this will make preservation much more difficult long term.

-Choose the most simple text format possible for long-term relevant _information_: an ideal format is human-readable without any additional app, service, software or other decoding-tools.
+Choose the simplest text format possible for long-term relevant _information_: an ideal format is human-readable without any additional app, service, software or other decoding-tools.

 - For text, an ideal choice for many applications is **markdown**
 - For structured information use comma-separated text **CSV** based tables
 - XML, JSON and similar formats are suitable too, but at a cost of lower direct human accessibility.

 Then, if a more embellished output is required, use tools to convert simple text formats into more complex formats.
-As a last step human editing can be added, but it should be seen like a sand mandala: this will not last.
+As a last step human editing can be added, but it should be seen like a sand maṇḍala: this will not last.

 If the resultant object can be considered as an artistic representation of it's own right, use **PDF-A** (Archive PDF) to store the result.